 After completing my master's degree, I stayed in London and made my professional theatrical debut as an actress in 2012, after having occasionally worked as an actress for film projects during my studies already.
-In 2013, I started working as a director and producer, the latter in particular through my own activist production company Goblin Baby Co., which aims to create a stage for underrepresented perspectives, as well as promoting cultural representation of our true social diversity and especially supports newly developed plays and unheard voices.
+In 2013, I started working as a director and producer, the latter in particular through my own activist production company Goblin Baby Co., which aims to create a stage for underrepresented perspectives, as well as promoting cultural representation of our true societal diversity and especially supports newly developed plays and unheard voices.
 Many productions have been created with Goblin Baby Co. over the years, such as the UNHEARD Festivals, annual Vagina Monologues / One Billion Rising Events since 2013 and the socio-critical production The Princess Monologues in 2015/2016.
 In 2014, I became Co-Founder, Artistic Director and Executive Director of the Bread & Roses Theatre, a project that I had been contributing to since 2012 and which ultimately became one of my most formative ventures.
 The Bread & Roses Theatre is a - now multi-award-winning - small theatre above a London pub, known for its innovative, ethical and forward-thinking ways of working, and is also home to the annual Clapham Fringe Festival as well as its own independent publishing house.
 In addition to my cultural management work for the project, I was also involved as an actress and director in numerous in-house productions, such as Low Level Panic (2016) and dirty butterfly (2017).
-I eventually stepped down as Artistic Director in 2018, but remain an Executive Director of the theatre to this day.
+I eventually stepped down as Artistic Director in 2018, and finally also as an Executive Director end of 2021.

 Also in 2014 my first original short plays were professionally performed on the London Fringe Theatre Scene (scene of the independent performing arts), where further short plays of mine have been regularly performed since.
 From 2015 to 2017 I also completed advanced training courses for selected playwrights at Tamasha Theatre Company and the Criterion Theatre.
 In 2015, I wrote two one-act plays for children (CinderElla & (S)Elfish Christmas), which premiered at the Bread & Roses Theatre, and in 2018 three monologues of mine were published in Hear Me Now - Audition Monologues for Actors of Colour (Oberon Books / Bloomsbury).
 In addition, I have been writing for several online magazines, such as the English-language Female Arts from 2015 to 2017, and since 2019 I regularly write for RosaMag, the first German-language online magazine by and for Black FLINT (female, lesbian, intersex, non-binary, trans).

 During my time in London I worked artistically and creatively with many further productions and collectives, and was involved in over 100 projects.
-In addition to a wide range of theatre work, I also participated regularly in film projects, made my film directing debut with The Big Day (Godiva Films) in 2017, and, in the same year, took on a lead role in a feature film as well as a position as executive producer, for the first time, in the political-activist tragic comedy TRUMPED.
+In addition to a wide range of theatre work, I also participated regularly in film projects, made my film directing debut with The Big Day (Godiva Films) in 2017, and, in the same year, took on a lead role in a feature film as well as a position as supporting executive producer, for the first time, in the political-activist tragic comedy TRUMPED.
 The film - centred on two Black, queer women - takes a critical look at social discrimination, exclusion and political developments in recent years towards more right-wing extremism; after its release in 2019, it received several awards on the international indie film scene.

 In 2015, I started giving workshops in theatre and empowerment work, and since 2016 I have also worked occasionally with colleges and universities, for example in the subjects of Drama / Creative Writing at Greenwich University and Middlesex University, as well as being a regular expert speaker, host and consultant.
 I also contributed to Beyond the Canon at the Royal Academy of Dramatic Art (RADA) as a director, where we worked with BIPoC (Black, Indigenous & People of Colour) students on plays by BIPoC authors, not taught as part of the traditional canon of theatre and film schools (an important first step, because really, all students should learn this as part of the compulsory curriculum).